 The appointments assurance committee is a subcommittee of council.

-The committee is responsible for reviewing the adequacy and robustness of the nomination and selection processes and confirming new appointments to the EPSRC’s strategic advisory bodies (Strategic Advisory Network (SAN) and Strategic Advisory Teams (SATs)).
+The committee is responsible for reviewing the adequacy and robustness of the nomination and selection processes and confirming new appointments to EPSRC’s strategic advisory bodies (Strategic Advisory Network (SAN) and Strategic Advisory Teams (SATs)).
 In addition, this subcommittee also provides advice to the Executive Chair on Council’s own composition and assist with the development of recruitment specifications for council vacancies.

 Terms of reference